Sugihiru/SpamFilterBot/README.md

 # SpamFilterBot
-Discord bot to filter messages and display only relevant messages.\n The bot will read the Discord conversation, and according to its criterias, choose the interesting messages to display in a special channel.
+Discord bot to filter messages and display only relevant messages.
+The bot will read the Discord conversation, and according to its criterias, choose the interesting messages to display in a special channel.

 ## Motivation
-This project was created following the observation that it is difficult to follow a Discord conversation with many members without spending hours there.\n
+This project was created following the observation that it is difficult to follow a Discord conversation with many members without spending hours there.
-We decided to do something about it.\n
+We decided to do something about it.
 The Discord bot, based on maching learning, will tread data that we give it, and learn.

 ## Platform